World IBD Day 2022: 20 years of living with Ulcerative Colitis

 Since I was a teenager, I have always turned to the pages in my diary to make sense of what I’ve felt, but when I began a course of Prednisolone to treat my UC in March last year, I couldn’t face recording how awful it was.
 I’ve actively avoided writing about it because I’ve been concentrating on feeling better – but part of getting better (for me, at least) is looking back at what I’ve gone through, and feeling reassured that I’ve survived it.

-I practically begged the doctors for Prednisolone because I knew nothing else would work, and despite knowing it would send me in to a depressive state – or “steroid haze” as I like to call it.
+So, I got ill again in February 2018.
+Really ill.
+My worst relapse in the last 3 years.
+Relentless gut aches, blood and diarrhea: all the glorious symptoms of IBD.
+I was in pain all day.
+I had pain before, during, and after opening my bowels (which was up to 10 times a day).
+I practically begged the doctors for Prednisolone because I knew nothing else would work, and despite knowing it would send me in to a depressive state – or “steroid haze” as I call it.
 I popped some Prednisolone pills and waited for the awful side affects to kick in.
 Within 3 days my IBD symptoms improved, but my mental health declined.
 I became more heavy-headed, was in a constant low mood, and felt overwhelmingly tearful, paranoid and anxious.
-I have blogged about the severity of the Prednisolone symptoms before, so read here if you’d like a bit more insight.
+I have blogged about the severity of my Prednisolone symptoms before, so read here if you’d like a bit more insight.

 As always though, most people will not have noticed this happened to me.
 I made it in to work almost every day, I still went to gigs, I socialised, I kept going.
 The idea of sitting in my room all day with my own horrifically negative thoughts was something I absolutely could not entertain.
 I count myself lucky that I was able to get out of bed and keep going, even if I did it with the maximum amount of unease and sadness.